arjunrajasekharan/DAC-Piano/README.md

 # DAC-Piano
-DAC Using R-2R Ladder Circuit To Implement Piano
+Created DAC Using R-2R Ladder Circuit To Implement Piano in TM4C.
+This project was done as the part of Embedded Systems course.

 # Components Used
 - TM4C123GH6PM